 The Αsylum (International Protection) Application

-An international protection applicant is any third country citizen or stateless person who submits an initial or subsequent international protection application before the competent authorities.
-The international protection applicant requests not to be deported because he/she is in fear of persecution because of his/her race, religion, nationality, participation in a particular social group or because of his/her political beliefs, or because he/she is in danger of suffering serious harm in his/her country of origin or country of previous residence, especially because he/she is in danger of facing the death penalty or execution, torture or inhuman or degrading treatment or his/her life or physical integrity is in danger because of an international or civil war.
+An international protection applicant is any third country national or stateless person who requests not to be deported because he/she is in fear of persecution because of his/her race, religion, nationality, participation in a particular social group or because of his/her political beliefs, or because he/she is in danger of suffering serious harm in his/her country of origin or country of previous habitual residence, especially because he/she is in danger of facing the death penalty or execution, torture or inhuman or degrading treatment or his/her life or physical integrity is in danger because of an international or civil war.

-Also, any third country citizen or stateless person who is transferred to Greece from a European state which implements the “Dublin III” Regulation.
+Additionally, an applicant can be any third country national or stateless person who is transferred to Greece from a European state which implements the “Dublin III” Regulation.

 If you are minor and not accompanied by your parents in Greece, follow this link.